-The Newberry Library is an independent research library devoted to the humanities.
-Located in Chicago, Illinois, the Newberry Library is home to a world-class collection of books, manuscripts, maps, music, and other printed materials.
+The Newberry is an independent research library located in Chicago, Illinois.
+The Newberry is home to a world-class collection of books, manuscripts, maps, music, and other materials.

-Yes, you may visit the Newberry Library.
-We are located at 60 West Walton Street, Chicago, Illinois, 60610.
-Our Lobby and Exhibit Gallery are open to the public on Monday, Friday, and Saturday from 8:15 am-5 pm, and on Tuesday, Wednesday, and Thursday from 8:15 am-7:30 pm.
-The Reading Rooms are open to researchers Tuesday through Friday from 9 am-5 pm, and on Saturdays from 9 am-1 pm.
-Researchers must be at least 16 years old or juniors in high school.
-Before using the collections, all researchers must apply for and receive a Newberry Library Reader’s Card.
-Reader Cards are issued on the 3rd floor of the Library during reading room hours.
-Valid photo ID, proof of current home address, and a research interest that is supported by the Newberry’s collections are required for issuance of a Reader’s Card.
-For more information on becoming a Newberry Library Reader, please see Services for Readers and Researchers.
+The reading rooms are open to researchers who are at least 16 years old or juniors in high school.
+Before using the collections, all researchers must register for a Reader’s Card.
+Cards are issued on the 3rd floor of the Library during reading room hours.
+To register, we require a valid photo ID, proof of current home address, and a research interest that is supported by the Newberry’s collections.

 I am not yet 16 or a junior in high school.
 How can I access the Newberry’s collections?

-The Newberry Library encourages researchers under the age of 16 (or younger than juniors in high school) to email or call the Reference Staff with questions.
-Although the Reading Rooms are not open to younger researchers, the Newberry’s email and phone reference service is available to everyone.
-In many cases, the Reference Staff may be able to suggest other libraries, resources, or websites that are appropriate to your research.
-You can contact a reference librarian by calling (312) 255-3506 or by emailing email@example.com
+The Newberry encourages students under the age of 16 (or younger than juniors in high school) to contact us with questions.
+Although the reading rooms are not open to researchers younger than 16, the Newberry’s email and phone reference service is available to everyone.
+In many cases, Newberry librarians may be able to suggest other libraries, resources, or websites that are appropriate to your research.
+Call the reference desk at (312) 255-3506 or use our Contact a Librarian web form.

 How do I find out what you have in your collections?